spxp/spxp-crypto/spxp-crypto-tools/ManualProfileCreation.md

 $ touch john-doe-friends-unsigned.json
 $ vi john-doe-friends-unsigned.json
 ```
-and add a list of social profile URIs you want to expose publicly:
+and add a list of social profile URIs you want to expose publicly as your
+“Friends”:
 ```json
 {
     "data": [